Uterine Fibroid Embolization

 Take Risk Assessment NowHow Is UFE Performed?

 Uterine fibroid embolization is conducted as an outpatient procedure at our advanced facilities.
 Our experienced fibroid specialists excel in performing minimally invasive UFE procedures.
 Prior to the procedure, you will be administered local anaesthesia and conscious IV sedation for relaxation and comfort.
 A small incision will be made in either the wrist or groin.
-Utilizing direct image guidance through ultrasound and fluoroscopy, the physicians from fibroid clinics insert a thin catheter into the artery at the top of your wrist or groin, guiding it to the uterine artery.
+Utilizing direct image guidance through ultrasound and fluoroscopy, the physicians from the fibroid clinic insert a thin catheter into the artery at the top of your wrist or groin, guiding it to the uterine artery.

 After identifying the blood supply to the fibroids, the physician injects controlled amounts of tiny particles (similar in size to a grain of sand) directly into the small blood vessels that nourish the fibroids.
 These particles impede blood flow, leading the fibroids to be deprived of oxygen and nutrients.
-Following the completion of the procedure, you will be observed for a brief duration in our onsite recovery room.
+Following the completion of the procedure, you will be observed for a brief duration in our on-site recovery room.
 Detailed instructions will be provided before your departure, and follow-up examinations will be arranged to monitor your progress.

 UFE Recovery